djshaji/amp-rack/docs/faqs.md

 1. Plugin Parameter Configuration
 2. Plugin Sequence

-:bulb: You can share a preset publicly by enabling the public option while saving a preset.
+💡 You can share a preset publicly by enabling the public option while saving a preset.

 ### What is the Preset Library?
 The Preset Library contains Presets created by users and the Amp Rack team.
 You can sort the presets by date or popular rating.
 Use presets from the library to quickly find great sounds for your guitar.

-:bulb: _Like_ your favourite presets to quickly find them later and to increase their rating.
+💡 _Like_ your favourite presets to quickly find them later and to increase their rating.

 ### How do I use the Preset Library?
 On the Presets screen, tap the Library tab header to switch to the Library tab.